Tiger Woods: Early life and amateur golf career

-Woods grew up in Orange County, California.
-He was a child prodigy who was introduced to golf before the age of two by his athletic father Earl Woods.
-Earl was a single-digit handicap amateur golfer who also was one of the earliest African-American college baseball players at Kansas State University.
-Woods told reporters he had wanted to be a baseball player like his father but abandoned that goal after tearing his rotator cuff.
-His father was a member of the military and had playing privileges at the Navy golf course beside the Joint Forces Training Base in Los Alamitos, which allowed Tiger to play there.
-Tiger also played at the par 3 Heartwell golf course in Long Beach, as well as some of the municipals in Long Beach.
+Eldrick Tont Woods was born on December 30, 1975, in Cypress, California, a suburb of Los Angeles.
+A child prodigy, he was introduced to golf before the age of two by his father, an accomplished athlete who was a single‑digit‑handicap amateur golfer and one of the earliest African American college baseball players at Kansas State University.
+Woods later said he had once hoped to become a baseball player like his father but abandoned that goal after tearing his rotator cuff.
+Because his father was a member of the military, he had playing privileges at the Navy Golf Course adjacent to the Joint Forces Training Base in Los Alamitos, which allowed Woods to play there.
+Woods also played at the par-3 Heartwell Golf Course in Long Beach and at several Long beach municipal courses.

-In 1978, Woods putted against comedian Bob Hope in a television appearance on The Mike Douglas Show.
+In 1978, Woods putted against comedian Bob Hope during a television appearance on The Mike Douglas Show.
 At age three, he shot a 48 over nine holes at the Navy course.
-At age five, he appeared in Golf Digest and on ABC's That's Incredible!
-Before turning seven, Woods won the Under Age 10 section of the Drive, Pitch, and Putt competition, held at the Navy Golf Course in Cypress.
-In 1984 at the age of eight, he won the 9–10 boys' event, the youngest age group available, at the Junior World Golf Championships.
+At age five, he appeared in Golf Digest and on ABC's That's Incredible!.
+Before turning seven, Woods won the Under‑Age‑10 division of the Drive, Pitch, and Putt competition at the Navy Golf Course in Cypress.
+In 1984, at age eight, he won the 9–10 boys' event—the youngest available age group—at the Junior World Golf Championships.
 He first broke 80 at age eight.
-He went on to win the Junior World Championships six times, including four consecutive wins from 1988 to 1991.
-Woods's father Earl wrote that Tiger first defeated him at the age of 11 years, with Earl trying his best.
-He lost to Woods every time from then on.
-Woods first broke 70 on a regulation golf course at age 12.
+Woods went on to win the Junior World Championships six times, including four consecutive titles from 1988 to 1991.
+His father later wrote that Woods first defeated him at age 11, with Earl playing his best; Earl never beat Woods again.
+Woods first broke 70 on a regulation course at age 12.

-When Woods was 13 years old, he played in the 1989 Big I, which was his first major national junior tournament.
-In the final round, he was paired with pro John Daly, who was then relatively unknown.
-The event's format placed a professional with each group of juniors who had qualified.
-Daly birdied three of the last four holes to beat him by only one stroke.
-As a young teenager, Woods first met Jack Nicklaus in Los Angeles at the Bel-Air Country Club, when Nicklaus was performing a clinic for the club's members.
-Woods was part of the show, and he impressed Nicklaus and the crowd with his skills and potential.
-Earl Woods had researched in detail the records and accomplishments of Nicklaus and had set his young son the goals of breaking those records.
+At age 13, Woods played in the 1989 Big I, his first major national junior tournament.
+In the final round, he was paired with professional golfer John Daly, then relatively unknown.
+The event's format placed one professional with each group of juniors.
+Daly birdied three of the last four holes to defeat Woods by a single stroke.
+As a young teenager, Woods met Jack Nicklaus at the Bel-Air Country Club in Los Angeles, where Nicklaus was conducting a clinic.
+Woods participated in the exhibition and impressed Nicklaus and the audience with his skill and potential.
+His father had extensively studied Nicklaus's records and set those achievements as goals for his son.